vijayboopathy/book-docker-primer/manuscript/Docker Registry Setup.md

 And also try
 >curl http://localhost:5043/v2/
 The output will be {}

+Now to stop and remove the container that have been created

+>docker-compose stop
+docker-compose rm

 Next we going to create user and  their password who can login and access our Docker Registry
 >cd ~/docker-registry/nginx